 A creative lead nationally

-Our beautiful Art School is purpose-built and spread over three floors; it has five studios, a gallery, offices and a library, workshops and ICT facilities.
+Our beautiful Art School is purpose-built and spread over three floors; it has five studios, a gallery, offices and a library, workshops, ceramics, printmaking and ICT facilities.

-Pupils’ work is exhibited outside of school at local venues including Worcester Cathedral, Worcester Porcelain Museum, and Malvern Festival Theatre.
-We work with a local primary school and organise life-drawing classes and workshops which are open to the local community.
+Pupils’ work is exhibited outside of school at local venues including Worcester Cathedral, Worcester Porcelain Museum, Worcester Museum and Art Gallery, Malvern Festival Theatre, and The Royal Academy in London.
+We work with a local primary school and organise life-drawing classes and workshops with professional artists, including regular after school printmaking and ceramics sessions and several optional weekend workshops.
 We have twice been national winners of the Big Draw and have received a Good Schools Guide award.
-We also enjoy biennial foreign study tours; recent destinations have included Venice, Paris, Nice, New York, Amsterdam, Prague, China, and Barcelona.
+We also enjoy biennial foreign study tours for Sixth Form students; recent destinations have included Venice, Paris, Nice, New York, Amsterdam, Prague, China, Barcelona and Berlin.
+Our students have an excellent record of gaining entry to study Art and Arts-based subjects, including Architecture, Fashion, Textiles, Animation, Film making, design-based subjects and Fine Art at some of the most prestigious universities in the country.
+Staff are happy to help students with the application process, including portfolio preparation and conducting practice interviews.

 Arts Award is a range of unique qualifications, offered by Trinity College, London, that supports young people in their growth as artists and arts leaders.
 To achieve their Arts Award, pupils take on challenges in an art form, participate in arts activities, experience arts events, be inspired by artists and share their arts skills with others.
 They create a portfolio to keep a record of their creative journey.
 Along the way they are supported by an Arts Award Adviser, acting as assessor, facilitator and mentor.